Shilha language: Gemination and length

+Gemination also may occur due to phonological assimilation.
+For example, the following phrase would be realized as [babllfirma]:

+Some consonants are realized differently during morphological gemination; ḍḍ as ṭṭ, ww as gg°, ɣɣ as qq, and ɣɣ° as qq°.

 Syllable structure

 Shilha syllable structure has been the subject of a detailed and highly technical discussion by phoneticians.
 The issue was whether Shilha does or does not have vowelless syllables.
 According to John Coleman, syllables which are vowelless on the phonemic level have "schwa" serving as vocalic nucleus on the phonetic level.
 According to Rachid Ridouane on the other hand, Shilha's apparently vowelless syllables are truly vowelless, with all phonemes, vowels as well as consonants, capable of serving as nucleus.
 The discussion is summed up in Ridouane (2008, with listing of relevant publications), where he conclusively demonstrates that a perfectly ordinary Shilha phrase such as tkkst stt "you took it away" indeed consists of three vowelless syllables [tk.ks.tst:.], each made up of voiceless consonants only, and with voiceless consonants (not "schwa") serving as nucleus.
 Many definitions of the syllable that have been put forward do not cover the syllables of Shilha.